DragonTsai/Q-Variance-challenge/README.md

 ## Scoring the Challenge

 The challenge scores submissions on **one global R²** over the **entire dataset**.
 Since the quantum model with σ₀=0.255 and zoff = 0.02 gives a near-perfect fit (R² = 0.998) this curve can be used as a proxy for the real data.
-In other words, the aim is to fit the parabola.
+In other words, the aim is to fit the two-parameter parabola, using **up to three parameters** – must be easy, right?

 ### How Scoring Works
 1. **Load Submission**: `score_submission.py` reads your `dataset.parquet` (must match format: ticker, date, T, z, sigma).
 2. **Compute Variance**: Converts sigma → var = sigma².
 3. **Global Binning**: Bins z from -0.6 to 0.6 (delz=0.025), averages var per bin (as in `baseline_fit.py` global plot).
 4. **Fit**: Fits var = σ₀² + (z-zoff)²/2 to binned averages, computes R².
-5. **Threshold**: R² ≥ 0.995 with no more than two free parameters wins the challenge (agreement of quantum with data is 0.998).
+5. **Threshold**: R² ≥ 0.995 with no more than three free parameters wins the challenge (agreement of quantum with data is 0.998).
+The price-change distribution in z should also be time-invariant, so the model should be independent of period length T.

 ### Test Your Submission
 Run the test mode to score your Parquet: